 Looking for free estimates, for labour only.

 1. Demolition of one of the mid walls to enlarge the size of the bathroom.
-Removal of old shower, old toilet and old tile around the jacuzzi.
+Removal of old shower, old toilet and old jacuzzi.

-2. Building new custom shower (two heads), design will be provided.
-The estimate should include all the plumbing work.
+2. Building new custom shower (potentially two heads).
+Shower to include a bench.
+Design to be confirmed.
+Estimate should include all the plumbing work.

 3. Putting new floor, tiles.